Understanding Required Minimum Distributions (RMDs) for Inherited IRAs

 First, the entire account must with withdrawn in 10 years.

-Effectively, you have to take the RMD that the original IRA owner would have had to take if they were alive.
+Essentially, you must take the RMD that the original IRA owner would have taken had they lived.
 There are some RMD calculators online that can help you calculate this amount.
-The bigger issue is knowing when to take more than that minimum amount to prevent large tax bills later.
+The key challenge is determining when to withdraw more than the minimum to avoid large future tax bills.

 Like I said, there are a lot of caveats to this rule that you need to be aware of.
 If you are a surviving spouse or within 10 years of age to the original owner, you have a few other options.